o3de/o3de.org/content/docs/userguide/linux/build-lumberyard-executable.md

 ---
-description: ' Build, deploy, and run an &ALYlong; multiplayer project''s dedicated server to a host running Linux. '
+description: ' Build, deploy, and run an Amazon Lumberyard multiplayer project''s dedicated server to a host running Linux. '
-title: Deploy a &ALY; multiplayer project's server on Linux
+title: Deploy a Lumberyard multiplayer project's server on Linux
 ---
 # Deploy a Lumberyard multiplayer project's server on Linux {#linux-build-lumberyard-executable}